rrelledge/redislabs-docs/content/rc/security/vpc-peering.md

 aliases:
 ---

-A [VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) is a networking connection between two virtual PCs that uses private IP addresses to route traffice between them.
+A [VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) is a networking connection between two virtual PCs that uses private IP addresses to route traffic between them.
 Instances in either VPC can communicate with each other as if they are within the same network.

-You can connect your VPC in the Redis Cloud subscription to the VPC of your application.
-This lets your application connect securely to your Redis Cloud database using VPC Peering to optimize the performance of your application.
+You can connect your VPC in the Redis Enterprise Cloud subscription to the VPC of your application.
+This lets your application connect securely to your Redis Enterprise Cloud database using VPC Peering to optimize the performance of your application.

 {{< note >}}
 VPC peering is available only with Flexible or Annual subscriptions.
 It is not supported for Fixed or Free subscriptions.
 {{< /note >}}

-The VPC peering configuration requires you to initiate VPC peering on your Redis Cloud <!-- Pro or Ultimate --> subscription and accept the VPC peering request for the AWS VPC that you want to peer with.
+The VPC peering configuration requires you to initiate VPC peering on your Redis Enterprise Cloud <!-- Pro or Ultimate --> subscription and accept the VPC peering request for the AWS VPC that you want to peer with.

-1. To peer Redis Cloud VPC with another VPC:
+1. To peer Redis Enterprise Cloud VPC with another VPC:
     1. In **Subscriptions**, click on the subscription for VPC peering.
     1. In **Security** > **VPC Peering**, click ![Add](/images/rs/icon_add.png#no-click "Add").
     1. Enter the VPC peering details: